Cycling Signatures: Identifying Cycling Motions in Time Series using Algebraic Topology: Discussion

 The cycling signature is an invariant that can be assigned to any time series segment.
-Statistics of these signatures provide a qualitative and quantitative description of oscillations in the data.
-The resulting analysis is global in nature; clusters of oscillations are detectable and transitions between oscillations can be analyzed.
+Statistics of these signatures provide a qualitative and quantitative description of cycling motions in the data.
+The resulting analysis is global in nature; clusters of cycling motions are detectable and transitions between cycling motions can be analyzed.

-Even though the analysis of nonlinear time series data has a long history~\cite{KaSch04,Bradley2015,Marwan2007,MR2787567}, to the best of our knowledge, cycling signatures provide a complementary tool with two distinguishing features.
-First, they can be applied to general time series data without the need for prior analysis e.g.\ a Poincare section, identification of dominant frequencies, etc. Second, the characterization is global in the sense that it can detect multiple oscillations and relations among them.

-Our approach reduces the identification of cycling behavior to linear algebra; cycling signatures are linear subspaces of $V(\Gamma)$.
+Our approach reduces the identification of cycling behavior to linear algebra; cycling signatures are linear subspaces of $H_1(Y)$.
 While a canonical basis would facilitate a more direct correspondence between cycling signatures and cycling motions, this does not seem to be possible.
-Furthermore, the linear dependence among oscillations (cf.~\cref{fig:s21-inclusion}) suggests that this might not be desirable.
-For example, the dimension of $V(\Gamma)$ in Dadras is 5, while we observe 6 different oscillations which are all contained in a 4-dimensional subspace of $V(\Gamma)$.
-With this in mind, our pipeline was developed to analyze oscillations without the need for a canonical basis.
+Furthermore, the linear dependence among cycling motions (cf.~\cref{fig:s21-inclusion}) suggests that this might not be desirable.
+For example, the dimension of $H_1(Y)$ in the Dadras system is 5, while we observe 6 different cycling classes which are all contained in a 4-dimensional subspace of $H_1(Y)$.
+With this in mind, our pipeline was developed to analyze cycling motions without the need for a canonical basis.

-A key ingredient in computing $V(\Gamma)$ is the construction of the comparison space $Y$.
-Conceptually, $Y$ is a neighborhood in the unit tangent bundle of some invariant set.
-Chaotic invariant sets typically have Cantor set like structure and thus neighborhoods can have complicated topology.
-However, as demonstrated by our application to Lorenz, our approach allows us to work with crude neighborhoods of the invariant set and extract meaningful descriptors of the dynamics.
+In this work, we define the cycling signature as the image of a map in degree 1 homology and make use of 1d and 2d cycling spaces to analyze cycling dynamics in the example systems.
+We do believe, however, that higher rank signatures can contain useful information.
+Investigating this is topic of further work.
+We furthermore did not investigate the natural generalization of cycling to higher homology groups in this work even though this may be necessary to analyze high-dimensional time series data.